osimon8/CombinatorC/README.md

 ## Language

-A CombinatorC program starts with optional compiler directives, and is followed by an optional list circuit bindings that are terminated by semicolons.
+A CombinatorC program starts with optional compiler directives, and is followed by an optional list of circuit bindings that are terminated by semicolons.
 A final output circuit is required, which can either be a circuit binding or an expression.
 This should not be terminated by a semicolon.

 Programs will be compiled into a set of circuits, each including an input pole and output pole.
 Wire the intended circuit inputs to the input pole.